MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-notebook-explore.md

 ### Generate a code cell from the context menu

-If you select a file(.csv, .parquet) with a right mouse click, both Apache Spark and Pandas API are supported to load the data.
-A new code cell is generated and inserted into the end of the notebook.
+Right-click on a file and select the CSV or Parquet file.
+Both Apache Spark and Pandas API are supported to load the data.
+A new code cell is generated and inserted at the end of the notebook.

 :::image type="content" source="media\lakehouse-notebook-explore\add-code-cell.png" alt-text="Screenshot showing inserted code cell." lightbox="media\lakehouse-notebook-explore\add-code-cell.png":::